RESTORATIVE JUSTICE AND THE POLICE

 - Ensure that conference outcomes are practical, fair and agreed upon by all parties

-ARJAA is committed to serving Abbotsford youth.
-Through timely intervention, conferencing, community interaction and accountability, our organization has the ability to redirect youth at a crucial point in order that they become productive and contributing citizens.
+ARJAA is committed to serving the community of Abbotsford.
+Through timely intervention, conferencing, community interaction and accountability, our organization has the ability to redirect offenders at a crucial point in order that they become productive and contributing citizens.